google/comprehensive-rust/src/async/pitfalls/pin.md

 This is unsafe.

 Therefore, you must guarantee that the addresses your future points to don't change.
-That is why we need to `pin` futures.
+That is why we need to "pin" futures.
 Using the same future repeatedly in a `select!` often leads to issues with pinned values.

 ```rust,editable,compile_fail